ssaurabh8778/pdfproject-server/README.md

 6. Update wsgi file from dashboard
 7. Reload the app from the button provided on the dashboard.
 It will start the server.

-See the detailed instructions in this video [Deploy django app on pythonanywhere](https://www.youtube.com/watch?v=Y4c4ickks2A&t=810s)
+See the detailed instructions in this video [deploy django app on pythonanywhere](https://www.youtube.com/watch?v=Y4c4ickks2A&t=810s)